 Since we constantly document the diesel consumption of our snow groomers, we can analyse the actual consumption and compare it with conventional snow groomers.
 At the end of the season we will be able to determine how much diesel we have been able to save with the «Green PistenBully».
 If our results match those of the manufacturer, we will replace existing snow groomers with the «PistenBully 600 E+» where possible and sensible.

 Building services control system

-We were one of the first mountain railways in Switzerland to introduce a sophisticated building management system in our mountain restaurants, railway stations, operating and administrative buildings.
-This was done in order to ensure optimal operation in terms of energy.
-We introduced the system in 2009, and since then it has been continuously expanded and optimised.
+We were one of the first lift companies in Switzerland to introduce a sophisticated building management system in our mountain restaurants, lift stations, operating and administrative buildings.
+This was done to ensure optimal operation in terms of energy.
+We introduced the system in 2009, and since then, it has been continuously expanded and optimized.

-Restaurants, railway stations and operational buildings are integrated into the system and can be centrally controlled, managed and monitored.
-This optimises heating, ventilation, lighting and kitchen infrastructure, among other things.
+Restaurants, lift stations and operational buildings are integrated into the system and can be centrally controlled, managed and monitored.
+This optimizes heating, ventilation, lighting and kitchen infrastructure, among other things.
 A complete system was developed that evaluates weather data, monitors the pellet supply, supports the process in the catering business, and optimally controls and regulates the respective energy consumption.

 The data from the connected buildings is recorded, continuously evaluated, analysed and measures for more sustainable energy consumption are planned.
 The analysis of the recorded data allows us to efficiently implement the energy management by continuously optimising the settings.
 Below you will find some examples.